justinlhudson/SmartThings/README.md

 ## Virtual Devices

-Lets on set switches and contacts without actually having any for controlling other application operations states.
+Lets turn on/off devices without actually having any for controlling other application operations states.